 Being a small village, Hartville does not have a public transit system used by locals to get to and from work.

 The people who call Hartville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hartville residents report their race to be White, followed by Asian.
-Important ancestries of people in Hartville include German, Irish, English, Italian, and Hungarian.
+Important ancestries of people in Hartville include German, Irish, English, Dutch, and Hungarian.

 The most common language spoken in Hartville is English.
 Other important languages spoken here include Polish and West Germanic languages.